tardate/LittleArduinoProjects/README.md

 # 350 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [LiteWings](./Kraft/CircuitScribe/LiteWings) - learning about conductive ink with the CircuitSCibe LiteWings kit.
+> Latest addition:sparkles: [LiteWings](./Kraft/CircuitScribe/LiteWings) - learning about conductive ink with the CircuitScribe LiteWings kit.

 Just my collection of electronics projects, many involving an Arduino in one way or another.